Kannikakr/leedcode_questions/README.md

 ### 24. Counting Bits

 Given an integer n, return an array ans of length n + 1 such that for each i (0 <= i <= n), ans[i] is the number of 1's in the binary representation of i.

+### 25. Search Insert Position.

+Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.

+You must write an algorithm with O(log n) runtime complexity.